 The chairman of the board, Mr Anderson, is considered an independent, non-executive director.
-Mr Esler, Mr Gray and Ms Muller are also considered independent non-executive directors.
-Ms Muller was appointed to the board in 2016 and Mr Gray was appointed in 2017.
+Mr Esler (appointed in 2019), Ms Forrester (appointed in 2022), Mr Gray (appointed in 2017) and Ms Muller (appointed in 2016) are also considered independent non-executive directors.

-Mr Esler retired from his executive roles at Data[#]3 in April 2014, and there was a period of over five years between ceasing his employment and his appointment to the board in 2019.
-As such the board has determined that Mr Esler will bring an independent judgement to bear on issues before the board.
-While Mr Anderson has been on the board since 1997, the board has determined that he has maintained appropriate independence from executive management and his appointment remains in the best interests of Data[#]3 because of the substantial knowledge, expertise and continuity he brings to the board.
+While Mr Anderson has been on the board since 1997, the board (with Mr Anderson abstaining) has determined that he has maintained appropriate independence from executive management and his appointment remains in the best interests of Data#3 because of the substantial knowledge, expertise and continuity he brings to the board.